No products in the cart.

 No Mas Tequila Shooters

 No shots EVER – you could die of alcohol poisoning so do not do it.
-My husband and I run with a tequila loving crowd of friends but I do not drink straight tequila (or any alcohol), even when at Sloppy Joe’s in Key West, it’s 2am, the band is rockin’, someone decides we’re ‘all’ doing Don Julio shots and I find one in my hand.
+My husband and I run with a tequila loving crowd of friends but I do not drink straight tequila (or any alcohol shots), even when at Sloppy Joe’s in Key West, it’s 2am, the band is rockin’, someone decides we’re ‘all’ doing Don Julio shots and I find one in my hand.
 It is tempting, but this is absolutely non-negotiable.
+This also means NO FIREBALL SHOTS – you don’t want to hit the floor.

 Are They Still Called Shirley Temples?